aman0404/Zprime-Dilepton/limit_calculation/README.md

 2) Serve as a user-friendly interface to execute combine in the appropriate configuration for limits and p-values/significance,

-For detailed instructions on usage, please see the manual in the wiki.
+**For detailed instructions on usage, please see the the wiki [here](https://github.com/aman0404/Zprime-Dilepton/wiki/Limit-calculation).
+**

 ## Example commands for dilepton + b-jets: